 I also like to incorporate crystals or semi precious stones into some of my work, and this happens more often with custom items that have special meaning to the final owners.
 In some cases, due to a special connection or meaning, the wood for custom projects comes from the end user.

-I relocated to British Columbia just over a year ago, but unfortunately there's no carving club in the area . . . yet.
+I relocated to British Columbia just over 2 years ago, but unfortunately there's no carving club in the area . . . yet.
 Of course, the workshop still needs a lot of work, so making sawdust is still a bit into the future.

 -- John, British Columbia, Canada